North Carolina Stay-at-Home order extended until May 8, Gov. Roy Cooper announces

 - Life Stay-at-Home order with strong encouragement for vulnerable populations to continue staying at home

-- Allow limited opening of restaurants, bar and other businesses that can follow strict safety protocol (reduced capacity)
+- Allow limited opening of restaurants, bars and other businesses that can follow strict safety protocols (reduced capacity)

 - Allow gathering at houses of worship and entertainment venues at reduced capacity